argoproj-labs/training-material/argo-workflows/getting-started/install.md

 ## What was installed?

 It will take about 1m for all deployments to become available.
-In the meantime, so lets look at what is installed while we wait.
+In the meantime lets look at what is installed while we wait.

 The workflow controller is responsible for running workflows.